awsdocs/amazon-glacier-developer-guide/doc_source/access-control-identity-based.md

 ## Customer Managed Policy Examples<a name="access-policy-examples-for-sdk-cli"></a>

 In this section, you can find example user policies that grant permissions for various S3 Glacier actions\.
-These policies work when you are using S3 Glacier REST API, the AWS SDKs, the AWS CLI, or, if applicable, the S3 Glacier management console\.
+These policies work when you are using S3 Glacier REST API, the Amazon SDKs, the AWS CLI, or, if applicable, the S3 Glacier management console\.

 **Note**
 All examples use the US West \(Oregon\) Region \(`us-west-2`\) and contain fictitious account IDs\.